-In 2019/20, the College continued to refine the curriculum offer, allowing for specialisms of provision by site, and ensuring that, at lower levels, a wide range of provision at each site existed to meet the needs of local communities.
-Leaders completed a thorough review of the Group's property strategy, and have made substantial investment to expand the curriculum provision at campuses across the Group, particularly to develop the curriculum at the Dearne Valley campus so that it provides unique and interrelated provision to meet local needs.
-At the end of 2019/2020, the specialist Flexible Learning Experience (FLEX) provision for learners who have special education needs and the specialist land-based provision was moved from the Dinnington campus and relocated to the Dearne Valley campus.
-The provision provides learners with a broad range of training programmes and outdoor educational experiences, such as conservation, arboriculture, countryside and environment management, a forestry school, organic horticulture, sports and outdoor adventure and the care of small animals.
-In addition, investment has been made to improve the quality of learning experience and specialist resources through the relocation of the cons truction (plumbing) provision from the Rawmarsh Road site to the Rotherham campus and the plumbing and electrical provision from the Shireoaks site to new facilities at the North Notts campus.
-In addition, significant investment in the specialist resources of AM2 have been completed ensuring training continues to be offered that meets COVID regulations.
+During the year, the College continued to refine the curriculum offer, allowing for specialisms of provision by site, and ensuring that, at lower levels, a wide range of provision at each site existed to meet the needs of local communities.
+Leaders completed a thorough review of the Group's property strategy, and plans have been developed for substantial investment to expand the curriculum provision at campuses across the Group.
+At the end of 2019/2020, the specialist Flexible Learning Experience (FLEX) provision for learners who have special education needs and the specialist land-based provision was moved from the Dinnington campus and relocated to the Dearne

+Report of the Members of the Corporation (including the operating and financial review)

+Valley campus, and this year a FLEX provision was opened at Rotherham College.
+Depending on the campus, the provision provides learners with a broad range of training programmes and outdoor educational experiences, such as conservation, arboriculture, countryside and environment management, a forestry school, organic horticulture, sports and outdoor adventure and the care of small animals.
+In addition, investment has been made to improve the quality of learning experience and specialist resources through the relocation of the construction (plumbing) provision from the Rawmarsh Road site to the Rotherham campus and the plumbing and electrical provision from the Shireoaks site to new facilities at the North Notts campus.

-The College continues to offer Foundation Degree and BA programmes which enhance the College's higher education portfolio and in 2018/19 the College achieved a Gold rating for HE under the Teaching Excellence and Student Outcomes Foundation (TEF).
+The College continues to offer Foundation Degree and BA programmes which enhance the College's higher education portfolio and follow on from the Gold rating achieved for HE under the Teaching Excellence and Student Outcomes Foundation (TEF).